Triceps reflex

-The triceps reflex, a deep tendon reflex, is a reflex that elicits involuntary contraction of the triceps brachii muscle.
+The triceps reflex is a deep tendon reflex that elicits involuntary contraction of the triceps brachii muscle.
 It is sensed and transmitted by the radial nerve.
 The reflex is tested as part of the neurological examination to assess the sensory and motor pathways within the C7 and C8 spinal nerves.

 Testing

 The test can be performed by tapping the triceps tendon with the sharp end of a reflex hammer while the forearm is hanging loose at a right angle to the arm.
 A sudden contraction of the triceps muscle causes extension, and indicates a normal reflex.

 Reflex arc

-The arc involves the stretch receptors in the triceps tendon, from where the information travels along the radial nerve, through the C7/C8 nerve root to the spinal cord, and the motor signal for contraction returns through the radial nerve.
+The arc involves stretch receptors in the triceps tendon, from which information travels along the radial nerve, through the C7/C8 nerve root to the spinal cord, and the motor signal for contraction returns through the radial nerve.